cultureamp/kaizen-design-system/packages/stylelint-plugin/README.md

 These rules are included by default:

-- `kaizen/no-deprecated-or-removed-tokens` - Reports deprecated or removed tokens, and autofixes if replacements exist.
+- `kaizen/no-invalid-use-of-tokens` - Reports deprecated or removed tokens, invalid usages of them within functions, and autofixes them if the replacement won't cause silent failures.
-- `kaizen/no-invalid-use-of-var-tokens-in-functions` - Detects invalid usages of Kaizen variable tokens within some functions that are known to be problematic such as `rgba`, `darken` or `mix`, and automatically fixes `rgba`, `rgb`, `add-alpha`, `transparentize` instances by ensuring the correct `-rgb-params` tokens are used.
 - `kaizen/no-invalid-use-of-var-tokens-in-equations` - Detects invalid usages of Kaizen tokens within equations.
 It won't be able to automatically fix many cases, but it can for some simple cases for example negating a Kaizen variable without a runtime `calc()` function.
 - `kaizen/all-token-imports-must-be-used` - Reports and fixes unused Kaizen token imports.
 - `kaizen/all-used-tokens-must-be-imported` - Reports and fixes any Kaizen token imports that should exist but don't, based on the tokens that are used in the current stylesheet.